 Backup/Restore and Disaster Recovery are a couple of the most popular use cases for the cloud.
-With the Jamcracker platform, you can use snapshot and image mgmt capabilities with schedule based policies to provide rapid recovery for failed applications or corrupted data.
+With the Jamcracker Cloud Management Platform, you can use snapshot and image mgmt capabilities with schedule based policies to provide rapid recovery for failed applications or corrupted data.

 In this blog we will walk through a scenario using Image Management and Volume Snapshots to support a backup and recovery plan for a classic enterprise application.